Cash-strapped college students have been recruited to participate in a scam

 This is a huge risk – especially for students who may have large amounts going through their accounts from loans, scholarships and tuition reimbursements.

-“Even though the students might be considered victims, authorities point out that providing their debit cards to someone else is a crime,” the Sun-Times of Chicago says.
+“Even though the students might be considered victims, authorities point out that providing their debit cards to someone else is a crime,” the Sun-Times of Chicago stated.

-There’s an easy solution: Never share your account information, debit card or PIN!
+There’s an easy solution: Never share your account information, debit card or PIN with anyone!

 Here are some other safety tips you should keep in mind: